La Gorgue: History

 In September 2018, the town hosted an exhibition and a ceremony attended by family members of pilots who had served at the aerodrome during the Great War, organised by Serge Comini.

+La Gorgue is near the location of the Pont du Hem Military Cemetery.

 Location and governance

 La Gorgue lies on to the south of the river Lys, straddling its tributary the Lawe.
 The town is located about 33 km west of Lille by road.

 It is a commune in the Nord department, which lies within the region of Hauts-de-France, and the capital city of both the department and region is Lille.
 La Gorge lies within the arrondissement of Dunkerque, and the canton of Hazebrouck.